PaulMacinic/match-labs/readme.md

-### Week 2 - exercise 1
+### Week 2 - exercise 2

+1. When clicking on a Card from the Likes page, you should be redirected to profile/:labId

-Using the mocks.js file, for each of the "labs" entries, render a card with the matching data in the Likes page.
+2. In the Profile page, you should populate the components with the data coming from the mocks.

-The card should take a value for each prop that it accepts.
-This means you should also render the Technologies component inside it.
+3. Each Card should render a Profile component with the corresponding data